-Our mission is to help ministries design, implement and manage Academic-Grade discipleship training programs, so they can better prepare the next generation of Gospel-driven leaders and grow their mission.
+Our mission is to help ministries design, implement and manage Academic-Grade gap year, ministry internship, and Church residency programs, so they can better prepare the next generation of faith-driven leaders and grow their mission.

 We accelerate and amplify next generation disciple-making for ministry and the marketplace.